JMarcan/JMarcan.github.io/_posts/2019-12-16-Robot-Motion-Planning.markdown

 date:   2019-12-16 17:03:22 +0100
 categories: jekyll update
 ---
-### (The article is in the progress with the project and will be finished by the December 2019)

 ![Maze Headline Picture.
 Source: gettyimages.de](/assets/robot-motion-planning/maze_headline_picture.jpg)

 This post is about my graduation project for Udacity Data Science Nanodegree.